QuocNguyen216/mazeSolver/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Note, I have included the code for the back-end server inside the server folder. you can also use the above command to start the server after installing the dependencies.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.